etherex/etherex/etherex/WhitePaper.md

 The `msg.data[0]` field is then checked to indicate a buy (passing 1 as first value) or a sell (passing 2 as first value) and the current balance available to buy.
 In our example, a seller would actually be giving away instead of selling.
 If the sender is buying and the balance allows it, we proceed to subtract the amount minus the fees from the balance in storage, send twice the value less the fees to the buyer, and send the exchange's owner part of the fees.
 If the sender is selling, as mentioned before, the transaction's value minus the fees is added to the balance in storage and the sender can now feel very generous.
 Exchange fees are also sent to the owner in that case.

 This outlines how this example works only, and the real implementation will be much more complex and useful.
-Other contracts will be receiving transactions from EtherEx only, acting as secure data feeds thus allowing to update balances inside the exchange's contracts in a secure fashion.
+Other contracts will be receiving transactions from the exchange only, acting as secure data feeds thus allowing to update balances inside the exchange's contracts in a secure fashion.

 !-[fig. 1.
 Deposit and trade](http://etherex.org/sites/etherex.org/files/emm.png)
 fig. 1.
 Deposit and trade

-Deposit : User ---> EtherEx multisig BTC wallet --> EtherEx to Ethereum TX (deposit confirmed) --> EtherEx updates from blockchain
+Deposit : User ---> Exchange multisig BTC wallet --> Exchange to Ethereum TX (deposit confirmed) --> Exchange updates from blockchain
-Trade : User to Ethereum TX (trade) --> EtherEx & User update from blockchain
+Trade : User to Ethereum TX (trade) --> Exchange & User update from blockchain

 [ replace this ugly fig... ]